TITLE 77: PUBLIC HEALTH

 5) All carts and other containers used to store or to transport clean or soiled linen shall be identified for soiled linen only or for clean linen only and shall be kept covered when not in use.

 6) If laundry chutes are used for transporting soiled linen, all soiled linen shall be bagged.
 The chutes shall be designed to maintain a negative air pressure within the chute and shall be kept in a clean and sanitary condition.
+If chutes are used, they shall meet all of the requirements of NFPA 101, Section 9.5.

 k) Clean Linen

-1) Clean linen shall be sorted, handled and transported in such a manner as to prevent cross contamination.
+1) Clean linen shall be sorted, handled and transported in such a manner as to prevent cross-contamination.

 2) Clean linen carts shall be used only for the purpose of transportation or storage of clean linen.